atullanka/stat159-fall2016-project2/README.md

 * data: This folder contains our main and scaled data set.
 It also includes the Rdata and text files created by our various methods.

-* images: This folder contains our
+* images: This folder contains our plots and other visual output generated from the data analysis or regression

 * report: This folder contains the sections of the paper, a concatenated paper RMD and a final PDF version of our report